PawelLipski/-git-machete-blog-2/blog-2.md

 * push with force to remote if needed
 * check out another branch - a child of X

-is actually TODO quite repetitive in a daily work with `git machete`, esp. when you receive a lot of remarks on review and push fixes in rounds.
+actually repeats pretty often in a daily work with `git machete`, esp. when you receive a lot of remarks on review and push fixes in rounds.

 To free yourself from thinking about what to check out next, you can check a kind of wizard that walks (or rather, traverses) the branch dependency tree and suggests what needs to be done next to restore sync of branches with their parent branches and remotes - it's called `traverse`.